TypeScript: What Is Its Power?

 What is TypeScript?

-TypeScript (TS) is a programming language for web development based on JavaScript.
+TypeScript (TS) is a programming language suitable for complex web development based on JavaScript.
 It makes the code clearer and more robust, adds static typing (variables are bound to specific data types), and can be compiled into JavaScript.
 TypeScript is used by frontend and backend developers for different complexity-level development.

 TypeScript is a strictly typed programming language.
 It consists of three parts: